matthew-ia/cayo/README.md

 <div data-cayo-id="counter-<UUID>" data-cayo-props="{count:1}"></div>
 ```

 Cayo uses the [Svelte Client-side component API](https://svelte.dev/docs#run-time-client-side-component-api) to then hydrate these components at runtime.
-All registered Cayos will have their hydration code dynamically built in a file called `cayo-runtime.js`.
+All registered Cayos will have their hydration code dynamically generated in a file called `cayo-runtime.js`.
 Each input (page) will have it's own `cayo-runtime.js` file in the output.
 The code in `cayo-runtime.js` includes the logic that will mount and hydrate these components.

-[Entries](#entries) are where you actually will make use of this generated cayo runtime code.
+[Entries](#entries) are where you will actually make use of this generated cayo runtime code.

 ### Props